pragmint/open-practices/practices/use-data-generation-tools.md

 Data-generation tools shine brightest when used with end-to-end or integration tests.
 They _can_ be used with more isolated tests or unit tests but this is often a symptom of a larger issue and should be used with discretion.

 *Integrated Tests:* Integration and end-to-end tests are difficult to set up because of their multi-process nature.
-You can achieve a satisfactory solution without using third-party data-generation tools, but for large projects developers will quite often need data-generation tools like the following:
+In these evironments, your code isn't running in issolation.
+It needs to communicate across the network or between different processes on the same server.
+You can achieve a satisfactory solution without using third-party data-generation tools, but for projects serving tens of thousands or millions of users, developers will quite often need data-generation tools like the following:
 - [RedGate](https://www.red-gate.com/)
 - [dbForge](https://www.devart.com/)
 - [SSDT](https://learn.microsoft.com/en-us/sql/ssdt/sql-server-data-tools?view=sql-server-ver17)